eyeware/eyeware-ros/README.md

 ./run_GazeSense.sh
 ```

 Within GazeSense, it is useful to export the 3D Setup description file on the disk as a JSON file.
-This files encodes the geometric description of the environment, such as the locations and sizes of possible attention targets.
+This file encodes the geometric description of the environment, such as the locations and sizes of possible attention targets.
 We can export the file with this button:

 ![](doc/gazesense-save-setup.png)